xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 itself regenerated and compiled.  `mcmc` is rebuilt according to the instructions in the `escher` gen folder.

-5.1.3 `xtumlmc_schema.sql`
+5.1.3 `ooa_schema.sql` and `xtumlmc_schema.sql`
-The schema for the model compilers needs to have the new class (Range) and association.
-The instructions for regenerating the schema are found in `escher/gen/HOWTO Create MC-3020 HEAD branch.txt`.
+The schemata for MC-Java and the model compilers need to have the new class (Range) and association.
+Instructions for regenerating the schema are found in `escher/gen/HOWTO Create MC-3020 HEAD branch.txt`.
 This is regenerated.

 5.1.4 `maslin` UDT